Stochastic heterogeneous SIR model with infection-age dependent infectivity on large random graphs: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 We give a summary of some common notations used throughout the paper in the next subsection.
-We provide a detailed model description and assumptions in Section \ref{sec:model}.
-In Section \ref{sec:FLLN}, we present the main result of the paper.
+We provide a detailed model description and our assumptions in Section \ref{sec:model}.
+In Section \ref{sec:FLLN}, we state the main result of the paper.
 We establish the uniqueness of the solution to the limiting deterministic PDE model and establish some properties of that solution in Section \ref{sec:limit}.
-The proofs for the convergence of the FLLN are given in Section~\ref{sec:proofs}, with additional technical supporting results proved in Appendix~\ref{sec:appendix}.
+The proofs of the convergence in the FLLN are given in Section~\ref{sec:proofs}, with additional technical supporting results proved in Appendix~\ref{sec:appendix}.
+Concluding remarks are provided in Section~\ref{sec_disc_MT}.